In Belfast, we do things a little differently.

 Enjoy a tipple with some retro TV, at the iconic Murder She Got Wrote Off event series at the Crescent Arts Centre; laugh, draw and eat pizza in a creative workshop at the Ulster Museum, or meet a celebrity podcaster at The Mac.

 Why not let the city’s up-and-coming talent test their new material on you at a comedy improv or amateur magic event?
 Get your fastest finger posed for an interactive smartphone quiz or mind-bending table quiz at The Accidental Theatre, or channel 1920s Hollywood at a cabaret show.

-Forget sitting passively on a tour bus when you can zoom around the famous Titanic Quarter on a Segway Tour ; get under the skin of the city with a Black Taxi tour or a walking mural tour, or see the sights via a multi-person bike cart.
+You can explore Belfast via a range of bus tours, get under the skin of the city with a Black Taxi tour or a walking mural tour, or see the sights via a multi-person bike cart.
 How about renting a Belfast bike and doing a cycle tour of the city?